digitalpenguin/Commerce_MyCloudFulfillment/readme.md

   This custom shipping method type has an extra field at the bottom called `MyCloud Fulfillment Shipping ID#`.
   Get this number from your MyCloudFulfillment account.

+- Set up products: Your products listed in the MyCloudFulfillment portal should share the same SKU as your products in Commerce and have enough stock available.

 - Set up statuses: The following statuses will be sent from the API `PACKED`, `INPROGRESS`, `SHIPPED`, `DELIVERED` You should set up statuses with the same names in that order.
 The webhook will then process the status changes when it's notified.